 1. Bonus Pay for meeting or exceeding performance goals

 A company can set performance goals for their drivers and offer bonus pay as an incentive for meeting or exceeding them.
-Goals might include things such as avg MPG, total deliveries, miles driven, or demonstrations of outstanding service for the company.
+Goals might include things such as avg.
+MPG, total deliveries, miles driven, or demonstrations of outstanding service for the company.

-2. Paid time off or vacation days
+2. Paid time off and vacation days

 A company can offer paid time off or vacation days as a reward for long-term service or meeting performance goals.
-You might consider offering high-value drivers the option to choose when they want to take time off ahead of other drivers.
+You might consider offering high-performance drivers the option to choose when they want to take time off ahead of other drivers.

 3. Company-provided training and development opportunities